jamie2210/C1_MS2_DCG/README.md

 #### DC Logo and introduction

-- Introduces the user to what the website offers and how to navigate through it.
+- Upon arriving to the site a welcome modal pops up.
+- It details where to find the games, the rules and contact informaton.
+- The logo is DC's official logo.
-- User stories covered:
+- User stories covered:  1, 2, 3, 5, 17 & 18.

 <details><summary>Intro</summary>
 <img src="docs/features/intro.png">
 </details>

-#### Modal Pop up
-- Upon arriving to the site a welcome modal pops up
-- It details where to find the games, the rules and contact informaton
--

 #### Navigation Buttons & Character Images (Navigation buttons featured on all pages)
+- Both the Batman and Riddler characters are that of The Batman animated series, which the games are based on.
-- Navigation buttons are featured on all pages.
+- Navigation buttons are featured on all pages, they all have squared edges to represent sections and comments of a comic.
 - Link to each game and the home page.
 - It allows users to easily navigate through the website.
-- The buttons are animated depending on which page they are on, matching the theme.
+- The buttons are animated depending on which page they are on, matching the themes .
-- User stories covered:
+- User stories covered: 2, 5, & 17.

 <details><summary>Buttons & Characters</summary>
 <img src="docs/features/buttons.png">
 </details>

 #### Rules Modal
 - Clicking the question mark under the selected character will bring up the rules for that game.
+- User stories covered: 1.

 <details><summary>Modal</summary>
 <img src="docs/features/modal.png">
 </details>